INTERSTAT/Statistics-Contextualized/pilots/Deliverable/README.md

 | TIME       | Reference year                                           | Year (always ‘2019’) |
 | Value      | Value of the resident population in the reference period | Float                |

-Description of French census data???
+For France, the data is taken from [here](https://www.insee.fr/fr/statistiques/5395878?sommaire=5395927).
+The reference year is 2018 for the population counts and 2020 for the reference geography.

-#### Italian Air pollution data
+##### Italian Air pollution data

 The data related to air pollutants have been extracted from the annual reports published by ISPRA, the reference authority for monitoring and assessing air quality in Italy.
 More in detail, [here](https://annuario.isprambiente.it/sites/default/files/sys_ind_files/indicatori_ada/448/TABELLA%201_PM10_2019_rev.xlsx) is the endpoint to extract data concerning PM10 pollutant.